Before taking TARPEYO, tell your healthcare provider about all of your medical conditions, including if you:

 - Take your prescribed dose of TARPEYO 1 time each day in the morning, at least 1 hour before a meal

-- Take TARPEYO capsules whole.
+- Swallow TARPEYO capsules whole.
 Do not open, chew, crush, or break TARPEYO capsules before swallowing

 - If you miss a dose of TARPEYO, take your prescribed dose at your next scheduled time.
 Do not take two doses of TARPEYO at the same time